openmindculture/wp_template/README.md

 	- (TODO: add PHP configuration to remove unnecessary bloat and cargo code like wp-emoji or jQuery)
 - Add or configure other build tools, like minifying or transpiling if needed.
 - Create a zip archive of that subdirectory to export the theme to another WordPress installation.

+Known issue: [block patterns](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-patterns/) defined as .php files in the child theme's `patterns` directory seemed to be ignored in a `twentytwentythree-child` theme, while they did work when copying the files directly into the parent theme's pattern directory, or when using other, probably more classic, themes, like GeneratePress.

 The best practice for a quick, minimal, and standards compliant setup, is to create a child theme of an official or popular theme that provides most of the required functionality.